extrange/personal-blog/docs/blog/posts/2023-12-17-setting-up-fedora-with-windows-vm.md

 ## 1. Install Fedora

 Head over to the [Fedora] website and grab the ISO of your choice.
 Fedora offers several 'spins' - these are simply Fedora with different desktop environments preinstalled.
 GNOME is the default, with KDE Plasma, XFCE, Budgie, Cinnamon and others available.
-There is quite a bit of [satire] re.
-GNOME vs KDE online.

 Fedora uses the [Btrfs] filesystem by default.
 It also enables [zram] by [default][fedora-zram], an alternative to using [swap].